 We have a moral contract with our senior citizens.
 And in this budget, Social Security is fully funded, including a full cost-of-living adjustment.
 We must honor our contract.

 We must care about those in the shadow of life, and I, like many Americans, am deeply troubled by the plight of the homeless.
 The causes of homelessness are many; the history is long.
 But the moral imperative to act is clear.
 Thanks to the deep well of generosity in this great land, many organizations already contribute, but we in government cannot stand on the sidelines.
 In my budget, I ask for greater support for emergency food and shelter, for health services and measures to prevent substance abuse, and for clinics for the mentally ill.
+At first, I could not think so clearly and had a great deal of trouble concentrating on something, which is also due to insomnia.
+After taking Xanax from https://foamcast.org/xanax-alprazolam/ for about 3 months I was able to sleep again.
 And I propose a new initiative involving the full range of government agencies.
 We must confront this national shame.

 There’s another issue that I’ve decided to mention here tonight.
 I’ve long believed that the people of Puerto Rico should have the right to determine their own political future.
 Personally, I strongly favor statehood.
 But I urge the Congress to take the necessary steps to allow the people to decide in a referendum.

 Certain problems, the result of decades of unwise practices, threaten the health and security of our people.
 Left unattended, they will only get worse.
 But we can act now to put them behind us.